Skip to main content

 17min read

-Not only did Eisenhower win two terms by margins of historic proportions, but he maintained his popularity throughout his Presidency.
-He left office in 1961 still revered by two-thirds of his countrymen, and the American public never stopped liking Ike.
+Not only did Eisenhower win two terms by margins of historic proportions, but he maintained his popularity throughout his presidency.
+He left office in 1961 still revered by two-thirds of the people, and the American public never stopped liking Ike.

 Since then, however, Eisenhower’s historical image has been dramatically rehabilitated.
-In 1982 a similar poll of prominent historians and political scholars rated him near the top of the list of Presidents.
-Eisenhower is gaining recognition as one of the large figures of the twentieth century, not just for his role as Supreme Allied Commander in World War II, but also for his eight years as President of the United States.
+In 1982, a similar poll of prominent historians and political scholars rated him near the top of the list of presidents.
+Eisenhower is gaining recognition as one of the large figures of the twentieth century, not just for his role as Supreme Allied Commander in World War II, but also for his eight years as president.

 Eisenhower, a man of war, conducted his foreign policy with restraint and moderation.
 During the most turbulent era of the Cold War, he ended the Korean War, blocked British and French efforts to crush Arab nationalism, opposed military intervention in Southeast Asia, opened a new dialogue with the Soviet Union, and alerted the nation to the dangers of the expanding military-industrial complex.
 He was criticized for being too passive by the Cold Warriors Henry Kissinger and Gen. Maxwell Taylor, and the same critics berated him for a missile gap that turned out to be nonexistent.
 In retirement, Eisenhower said his most notable presidential achievement was that “the United States never lost a soldier or a foot of ground in my administration.
 We kept the peace.”